vishwaksen21/adaptive-timetable-generation-system/README.md

-# VTU Timetable Generation System
+# CMRIT Timetable Generation System

-## DSA-Based Adaptive Scheduling for VTU Engineering Colleges
+## DSA-Based Adaptive Scheduling for CMR Institute of Technology

-A comprehensive timetable generation system designed specifically for Visvesvaraya Technological University (VTU) engineering colleges in India, with support for AI&DS and CSDS departments.
+A comprehensive timetable generation system designed specifically for CMR Institute of Technology (CMRIT), Bangalore, with support for AI&DS and CSDS departments.

 ## Features